futurice/ios-good-practices/README.md

 ### Controllers

-Use dependency injection instead of keeping all state around in singletons.
-The latter is okay only if that state _really_ is global.
+Use dependency injection, i.e. pass any required objects in as parameters, instead of keeping all state around in singletons.
+Singletons are okay only if the state _really_ is global.

 ```objective-c
 + [[FooDetailsViewController alloc] initWithFoo:(Foo *)foo];